 This newsletter is decidedly not straight.
-It’s actually about the LGBTQ folks fighting for a more inclusive future in the Boy Scouts of America.
-It gives Scouters, parents, families and allies the inside story of how this organization is changing, and how activists are making it happen.
+It’s actually about the LGBTQ+ folks fighting for a more inclusive future in the Boy Scouts of America.
+It gives Scouters, parents, families and allies the inside story of how this organization is changing—and how you can play a part in making it happen.

 Who am I?

 This newsletter is written by me, Mike De Socio, a queer journalist and Eagle Scout.
-I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist reporting on Hurricane Sandy.
-Now I live in upstate New York with my partner and work as a freelance journalist covering cities, climate change and the LGBTQ+ community.
+I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist reporting on the BSA’s gay membership controversy.
+Now I live in upstate New York with my partner, and work as an independent journalist covering cities, climate change and the LGBTQ+ community.

 There are two ways to subscribe to Morally Straight:

 Sign up for free, and you’ll receive one email every week, on Fridays at 9 a.m.
 Eastern.
-Those will include previously untold stories about the pushes for LGBTQ+ inclusion in the Boy Scouts; profiles of prominent activists and change-makers; and personal reflections about my own experience as a queer Scouter.
+These posts are the core of my work, and include previously untold stories about the pushes for LGBTQ+ inclusion in the Boy Scouts; profiles of prominent activists and change-makers; and personal reflections about my own experience as a queer Scouter.

 What’s with the name?

 The name comes from a part of the Scout Oath, which implores us to be, among other things, “morally straight.”
-Once upon a time, that phrase was weaponized to justify decades of discrimination against LGBTQ people in Scouting.
-But now we’re taking it back to show that being queer and being moral are not mutually exclusive.
+Once upon a time, that phrase was weaponized to justify decades of discrimination against LGBTQ+ people in Scouting.
+But now I’m taking it back to show that being queer and being moral are not mutually exclusive.

 What’s my approach?